 You can also book a day trip to Cotopaxi and Quilotoa for a whirlwind day at some of Ecuador’s most beautiful natural sites.

-A favorite destination and a must-visit while in Ecuador, Otavalo is a small town in the north of Ecuador best known for its market.
+A must-visit destination in Ecuador, Otavalo is a small town in the north of Ecuador best known for its market; at just two hours north of Quito, it is a perfect day trip destination.
 Otavalo has the largest market in all of South America and easily tops the list of best markets in Latin America as a whole.

 Market day is Saturday, so try to plan a visit on Saturday morning if you can!
 On Saturdays, you’ll find what seems like the whole town filled with market stalls.
 However, if your itinerary won’t allow it, the market is open in a smaller capacity throughout the week.

 You can catch a bus to Otavalo at the Carcelén bus station in the north of Quito, as buses leave for Otavalo frequently on the two-hour route.
 Or if you’re on a tighter itinerary (or want to skip the bus!) there are very affordable day trips to Otavalo and its beautiful market.